AVGRadmin/DeepLiveCam/README.md

 # Repository Overview
-This repository is designed as an overhead solution to run various forks of a single application, one at a time, using Docker.
-It contains all the necessary configurations and scripts to streamline the setup, build, and execution processes for different forks of the application.
-Key components include:
+This repository is designed as an overhead solution to run various forks of [Deep-Live-Cam](https://github.com/hacksider/Deep-Live-Cam), one at a time, using [Docker](https://www.docker.com/products/docker-hub/).
+It contains all the necessary configurations and scripts to streamline the setup, build, and execution processes for different forks of the [Deep-Live-Cam](https://github.com/hacksider/Deep-Live-Cam).
 ## Docker
 ### Dockerfile:
 A Dockerfile optimized for building Docker images with CUDA version 12.2 support.
 This ensures compatibility with the GPU resources required by the application.